Measurement of the Casimir force between superconductors: Introduction

 Strong nonlinearities in oscillators at cryogenic temperatures are especially interesting in the context of resonators in the quantum regime.
 Cavity optomechanics, where the motion of an object couples to the electromagnetic field of a cavity, has allowed to engineer Gaussian quantum mechanical states in cryogenic mechanical oscillators.
-The phase-space distribution of these states is Gaussian, similarly to classical states, but with variances lower than thresholds determined by quantum mechanics.
-Notably, resonators were cooled close to the ground state~\cite{Teufel2011a}, their uncertainty was squeezed below the magnitude of quantum fluctuations~\cite{Wollmann2015,Pirkkalainen2015,Lecocq2015}, entangled states of two oscillators were prepared~\cite{OckeloenKorppi2018,Kotler2021}, and mechanical states were measured avoiding quantum backaction~\cite{Mercierdelepinay2021}.
+Notably, resonators were cooled to the ground state~\cite{Teufel2011}, their uncertainty was squeezed below the magnitude of quantum fluctuations~\cite{Wollmann2015,Pirkkalainen2015,Lecocq2015}, entangled states of two oscillators were prepared~\cite{OckeloenKorppi2018,Kotler2021}, and mechanical states were measured avoiding quantum backaction~\cite{Mercierdelepinay2021}.
 However, linear optomechanical systems cannot realize non-Gaussian quantum states such as Fock states, cat states, and entangled combinations thereof, which are desirable for quantum algorithms.
 To realize these states nonetheless, mechanical oscillators have been addressed with non-Gaussian photonic states~\cite{Riedinger2016,Galinskiy2024}, or coupled to superconducting qubits~\cite{OConnell2010,Chu2018,Marti2024,Yang2024} or quantum dots~\cite{Samanta2023} to inherit their nonlinearity.
-In contrast, the nonlinearity imparted by the Casimir force to a superconducting drum resonator is intrinsic to the construction of the system; It does not rely on coupling to another system.
+In contrast, the nonlinearity imparted by the Casimir force to a superconducting drum resonator is intrinsic to the construction of the system and does not rely on coupling to another system.